This one is a little bit an extension to Saving For The Web. In particular it deals with making images for the manual, and how to optimise images.

 Sometimes, personal information gets embedded into an image file.
 Othertimes, we want to embed information into a file to document it better.

-There’s no less than 3 to 4 different ways of handling metadata, and metadata has different ways of handling certain files.
+There are no less than 3 to 4 different ways of handling metadata, and metadata has different ways of handling certain files.

 The most commonly used tool to edit metadata is ExifTool, another is to use ImageMagick.